 The app is available for both iPad and iPhone.
 The developer seems to have plans to add an Android app but that hasn’t happened yet.
 Since there are no paid upgrades, there’s no incentive for the developer to get this done quickly, unfortunately.

 By far the best feature of Bonjournal is the ability to export your journal entries as one PDF with all your writing and photos.
 It may not look like a gorgeous magazine layout, but at least you can print it!

 Conclusion | Best Travel Journals and Apps for 2023

 There are plenty of great physical travel journals and travel journal apps on the market.
 The biggest challenge is choosing the one that works for you.

-Thankfully, none of these travel journals cost tons of money, so even if you don’t like what you get, you haven’t wasted a bunch of money.
+Thankfully, none of these travel journals cost tons of money, unlike what you’ll have to spend to find the best travel camera.
+Even if you don’t like what you get, you haven’t wasted a bunch of money.